cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-taurine.md

 </p></div>

 - The latest version of [Taurine](https://taurine.app/)
+    - If you're using an A11 or earlier device on 14.4 to 14.4.2, get the latest version of the wh1te4ever fork of [Taurine](https://github.com/wh1te4ever/Taurine/releases/tag/v1.1.6-b)
 - The latest version of [Sideloadly](https://sideloadly.io/)
 - The latest version of [iTunes](https://www.apple.com/itunes/download/win32) if on Windows